juancoquet/personalwebsite/notes/markdown/Problem Solving with Algorithms and Data Structures using Python/What is a strongly connected component?.md

 ![scc](https://runestone.academy/ns/books/published/pythonds/_images/scc1.png)

 Take the left SCC as an example.
-If we pick to random vertices, say $A$ and $G$, we can follow a path from one to the other in either direction – $\{A, B, E, D, G\}$ and $\{G, E, A\}$.
+If we pick two random vertices, say $A$ and $G$, we can follow a path from one to the other in either direction – $\{A, B, E, D, G\}$ and $\{G, E, A\}$.
 This kind of relationship exists between any two vertices within a strongly connected component.

 With the strongly connected components of a graph identified, an abstracted, reduced version of the graph can be considered like so: